 3. No vegetation shall overhang a public street or sidewalk below a height of ten (10) feet or obstruct views of pedestrian and vehicular movements.

-4. Where districts “PUD”, “M – P”, “C – S”, “C – 2”, “I – 1”, and “I – 2” adjoin “R – S”, “R – 1”, “R – 2”, and “R – 3” Districts, they shall be appropriately separated by a landscaped area of at least fifteen (15) feet wide or a decorative architectural screen of at least six (6) feet high.
+4. Where districts “PUD”, “M – P”, “C – S”, “C – 2”, “I – 1”, and “I – 2” adjoin “R – 1”, “R – 2”, and “R – 3” Districts, they shall be appropriately separated by a landscaped area of at least fifteen (15) feet wide or a decorative architectural screen of at least six (6) feet high.
 Additionally, these requirements shall apply where districts “C – S”, “C – 2”, “I – 1”, and “I – 2” Districts adjoin the “M – P” and “PUD” Districts.
 A landscaped area and decorative architectural screen shall not be required where these uses are separated by a public street or alley.

 5. Parking areas abutting public walkways or streets shall be appropriately separated by a landscaped area or a decorative architectural screen.
 The landscaped area or architectural screen shall not exceed three (3) feet in height.